KrzakalaPaul/KrzakalaPaul.github.io/_pages/about.md

 News
 ======
-Any2Graph, my first phd year paper, has been accepted as a **spotlight at Neurips 2024**!
-Preprint is already available [here](https://arxiv.org/abs/2402.12269).
+[Any2Graph](https://proceedings.neurips.cc/paper_files/paper/2024/hash/b81a352c156ca123c30c740f147a4496-Abstract-Conference.html), my first phd paper, has been accepted as a **spotlight at Neurips 2024**!